Fish On! Guide in one of Alaska's most productive/beautiful fisheries!

 We are NOT set up to accept H2B or J1 visas.

-Applicants must email their resume and cover letter to firstname.lastname@example.org.
-Captain and guide applicants need to provide Merchant Mariner documents as well.
+Applicants must email their resume and cover letter to email@example.com.
+Captain and guide applicants need to provide Merchant Mariner documents at the time of application in order to be considered.
 Only applicants that submit a resume and cover letter will be reviewed.
-Interviews will begin November 15th.
-Please go to our website for full job descriptions, professional requirements, and company requirements.
+Interviews begin pending available positions and qualified candidates.
+Please go to our website for full job descriptions, professional requirements, and company requirements or call 907-723-7667 with questions.